aramis-lab/clinicadl/docs/user_guide/data/dataloader.rst

 1.5 Batching data for training
 ==============================

-Training a network means feeding it data in **batches**.
+When training a neural network, you typically feed it multiple images together, known as a **batch**.
 ClinicaDL provides a :py:class:`~clinicadl.data.dataloader.DataLoader` that iterates over a :py:class:`~clinicadl.data.datasets.Dataset` and groups its samples into a :py:class:`~clinicadl.data.dataloader.Batch`, ready to be turned into tensors.